 Soggy: A bit of an edge case but this lets you ignore Scatterable Mines, so you could use them Danger Close on an objective and ignore the effect yourself, or ignore an unfortunate scatter.

 Blood Begets Blood lets you try to avenge a fallen Titan for 3SP.
 After a Legio Osedax Titan suffers Catastrophic Damage, every other Legio Osedax Titan gets to make a single weapon attack against their closest enemy unit – after which they also increase their reactor level by 2.
-The direct parallel is the Tiger Eyes’ Offensive Surge, however this one has a load of conditions on it – including the loss of one of your engines! as they all fire at the same time.
+The direct parallel is the Tiger Eyes’ Offensive Surge, however this one has a load of conditions on it – including the loss of one of your engines!
 The heat requirement makes it a very risky proposition on a Warhound and having to fire at the closest unit would require clever positioning on your part to make the most of this one.